 Why You Will Love This Recipe

-- Best sweet breakfast recipe that tastes like a mix of cake and pumpkin pie for breakfast!
+- Tastes like a mix of cake and pumpkin pie for breakfast!

 Ingredients & Substitutions